avaneev/prvhash/README.md

 period increases by message's combinatorial capacity (or the number of various combinations of its bits).
-The maximal PRNG period's `2^N` exponent is hard to approximate exactly, but in most tests it was equal to at least system's size in bits, minus the number of hash words in the system, minus 1/4 of state size.
+The maximal PRNG period's `2^N` exponent is hard to approximate exactly, but in most tests it was equal to at least system's size in bits, minus the number of hash words in the system, minus 1/4 of `lcg` and `Seed` variables' size.

 Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `Seed` inputs, adding guaranteed security firewalls, and increasing